rAnnuth/stablerls/docs/source/configuration.md

 [Reinforcement Learning]
 ```

-The parameters within the section will be converted to the respective type and are available within the environment class.
+The parameters within the section will be converted to their respective types and are available within the environment class.

 ## Required Parameters
 The values are examples to show the required type.